-The suspended or expelled student may not receive credit for work which takes place in the classroom while he/she is on suspension or expulsion.
-The suspended or expelled student also forfeits any privileges of making up work, and the days of suspension or expulsion shall be considered unexcused absences.
+Students who are expelled will not receive credit for work which takes place in the classroom while they are on expulsion.
+The expelled student also forfeits any privileges of making up work while serving an expulsion.

-A student who is suspended or expelled from his or her vocational program through the Polaris Career Center is also to be regarded as suspended or expelled from the Fairview Park City School District.
+A student who is suspended or expelled from their vocational program through the Polaris Career Center is also to be regarded as suspended or expelled from the Fairview Park City School District.